vuejs/vue-test-utils/docs/pt-br/api/wrapper/setComputed.md

 # setComputed(propriedadesComputadas)

-Define as propriedades computadas do `vm` do embrulho e força a sua atualização.
+Define as propriedades computadas do `vm` do wrapper e força a sua atualização.

 **Nota: o wrapper deve ser uma instância do Vue.**
 **Nota2: a instância já deve ter as propriedades computadas passadas para o setComputed declaradas.**